-eBay offers promoted listings campaign types for every type of seller.
+eBay offers promoted listings campaign strategies for every type of seller.
 Learn more about what we offer on our Promoted Listings overview page

 Above Standard or Top Rated sellers with enough account activity can promote fixed price listings for most categories.

-The following are not eligible for Advanced campaigns:
+The following are not eligible for priority campaigns:

 - Auction listings and Auction listings with Buy It Now